dylnbk/portfolio_site/README.md

-# BotBuddy - a chatbot powered by GPT
+# My personal linktree, updated to include a GPT powered assistant

-### TODO:

-Fine tune a GPT model and provide an alt version of the bot